Ayesh/WordPress-oEmbed-Plus/readme.txt

 Go to Settings -> Writing, and you will see a section to enter Facebook App ID and Secret.

+Alternately, you can set the Facebook App ID and secret in the `wp-config.php` file.
+If they are set in the `wp-config.php` file, the settings form in Settings -> Writing section will be disabled.
+To enter the Facebook App ID and secret, update the `wp-config.php` file in root of your WordPress installation, and append the following lines:

+`
+define('OEMBED_PLUS_FACEBOOK_APP_ID', '<App ID Here>');
+define('OEMBED_PLUS_FACEBOOK_SECRET', '<Secret Here>');
+`

 == Screenshots ==